-An exclusive dadima’s cookery workshop for children aged between 5 to 9 years old.
+An exclusive dadima’s Christmas workshop for children aged between 5 to 9 years old.

 To make a booking, please use the drop-down menu to select a date and adjust the quantity of tickets according to one child or two children.

 Before checking out, we ask that you take a few moments to read the workshop information and terms & conditions (scroll down this page) .

 You will be asked to complete a pre-attendance form for your child.
 This is vital for our planning and communication with you as a parent.
 If you are booking more than one child, please e-mail us on email@example.com after booking and we will send you a blank form to complete.

 We are old-school in our communication and can arrange a friendly phone chat if you have any questions.

 What is ‘cook like a dadima’ for little chefs about?